How Corruption Dictates the Practice of Medicine

 The Green revolution is an excellent example of this (more and more fertilizers herbicides and pesticides are needed to produce the same agricultural input).
 For example, Bill Gates, under the guise of “charity,” has frequently made people in Africa abandon their traditional self-sufficient forms of agriculture and switch to modern chemical-intensive industrial agriculture.
 Before long, this spikes their price of food and farming supplies (which must be purchased from a multinational corporation like Monsanto).
 As we are now hitting an unprecedented global wave of fertilizer and food inflation, it is likely that millions who were coaxed into abandoning their traditional forms of agriculture will starve to death.

 I have similar reservations about our current transition to green energy technologies.
 I know of numerous proven effective technologies that could lessen the environmental impact of our energy consumption.
 However, none of the technologies currently being evaluated meet this fundamental criteria.
 Instead, each one further centralizes control over this life essential resource, and in the future will likely be used to significantly limit unauthorized consumption of energy or transportation once our existing fossil fuel infrastructure is displaced.
-For example in light of recent political developments, concerns have begun to be raised over the switches existing in electric cars that can remotely turn them off.
+For example in light of recent political developments, concerns have begun to be raised over the switches existing in electric cars that can turn them off remotely.

 Those two principles (rigid hierarchal organization and monopolization of a life essential resource) also happened with the medical industry and really kicked into gear when the Rockefellers (and to some extent Carnegie) bought the AMA and invested a great deal of money into standard medicine (often called “allopathic” or “biomedical” medicine).
 A variety of competing schools of medicine were removed from the United States, and the practice of medicine was monopolized (those curious to learn more can find more details in this freely available classic).